4 Reasons Why Healthy People Fall Into Depression

 The new Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5) has a number of important updates and changes made to major depression (also

-Imagine you live in a beautiful home, have a nice car, and have all the finer things in life.
-Now imagine an event like a natural disaster (hurricane, tornado, flood) or a fire that wipes everything out in a matter of seconds to minutes.
+Imagine you live in a beautiful home, have a nice car, and have all the finer things in life until a natural disaster wipes everything out in a day or even seconds (tornado).

 What will such a result lead to?